-This competition is free to enter.
+This competition has now closed.
 There will be prizes and routes to production.

 General Competition Information